garciart/network-automation/README.md

 Now for the setup: There are a few good posts and articles on how to install GNS3 on CentOS.
 However, each of them is slightly different, so, to make life easier, we distilled them into [one executable shell script](gns3_setup_centos "CentOS Setup Script").
 Before you run the script, we highly recommend you open it in an editor and look at its commands and comments, so you can become familiar with GNS3's dependencies.

-Using elevated privileges, make the shell script executable and run it, piping the output into a text file:
+Using elevated privileges, make the shell script executable and run it, piping the output into a text file.
+This will take a while:

->**NOTE** - Do not run any commands as root!
-Otherwise, some files and executables will have the wrong permissions.
+>**NOTE** - Do not run any commands as **root**!
+Otherwise, some files and executables will end up in the wrong place or have the wrong permissions, and GNS3 will not work.

 ```
+cd Automation
 sudo chmod +x gns3_setup_centos
-sudo ./gns3_setup_centos > setup_output.txt
+./gns3_setup_centos *> setup_output.txt # DO NOT SUDO OR
 grep -i -e "error" -e "warning" setup_output.txt
 ```